-It’s breakfast time, you’ve made yourself some toast with peanut butter on top, and just as your about to take your first bite you notice your cat staring at you.
+It’s breakfast time, you’ve made yourself some toast with peanut butter on toast, and just as you take your first bite you notice your cat staring at you.
 At this point you might be wondering, can cats eat bread?
-Is it safe for them, and what about peanut butter?

 If you’re like me, from time to time I will treat my cat to a small piece of toast.
 So yes, indeed cats can eat bread, but, how much is too much and what about the topping on the bread?